Toward discovering the excited $\Omega$ baryons through nonleptonic weak decays of $\Omega_c$: Introduction

-Theoretical studies on the $\Omega^*(X)$ resonances mainly focus on the mass spectrum within various approaches, such as nonrelativistic quark models~\cite{Kalman:1982ut,Menapara:2021vug,Pervin:2007wa,Liu:2019wdr,Chao:1980em,Chen:2009de}, relativistic quark models~\cite{Capstick:1985xss,Faustov:2015eba,Loring:2001kx,Santopinto:2014opa}, Lattice QCD~\cite{Engel:2013ig,CLQCD:2015bgi}, the Skyrme model~\cite{Oh:2007cr}.
+Theoretical studies on the $\Omega^*(X)$ resonances mainly focus on the mass spectrum within various approaches, such as nonrelativistic quark models~\cite{Kalman:1982ut,Menapara:2021vug,Pervin:2007wa,Liu:2019wdr,Chao:1980em,Chen:2009de}, relativistic quark models~\cite{Capstick:1985xss,Faustov:2015eba,Loring:2001kx,Santopinto:2014opa}, Lattice QCD~\cite{Engel:2013ig,CLQCD:2015bgi}, and the Skyrme model~\cite{Oh:2007cr}.
 The predicted mass spectrum for the conventional $\Omega$ baryons are collected in Table~\ref{sp1} as a reference.
 It can be seen that most of the predicted masses for the $1P$-, $2S$- and $1D$-wave states lies in the mass ranges $\sim 2000 \pm 50$, $\sim 2200 \pm 50$, and $\sim 2300 \pm 50$ MeV, respectively.
-Additionally, in Refs.~\cite{An:2013zoa,An:2014lga,Yuan:2012zs}, the authors investigated the low-lying five-quark $\Omega$ configurations with negative parity and further considered their mixing combined the corresponding low-lying three-quark $\Omega$ configurations, which the mixing may decrease energy of the $\Omega^*(X)$ states.
+Additionally, in Refs.~\cite{An:2013zoa,An:2014lga,Yuan:2012zs}, the authors investigated the low-lying five-quark $\Omega$ configurations with negative parity and further considered their mixing combined the corresponding low-lying three-quark $\Omega$ configurations.
 Recently, stimulated by the newly observed resonance $\Omega(2012)$ at Belle, the strong decay behaviors of some low-lying $1P$-, $2S$- and $1D$-wave $\Omega$ resonances were also systematically investigated using the chiral quark model~\cite{Xiao:2018pwe,Liu:2019wdr} and $^3P_0$ model~\cite{Wang:2018hmi}.
-The results suggest that the $1P$-, $2S$- and $1D$-wave $\Omega$ baryons have relatively narrow decay widths of less than 50 MeV, and they may be discovered in the $\Xi K$ and/or $\Xi(1530) K$ final states.
+The results suggest that the $1P$-, $2S$- and $1D$-wave $\Omega$ baryons have relatively narrow decay widths of less than 50 MeV, and they may be discovered in the $\Xi \bar{K}$ and/or $\Xi(1530) \bar{K}$ final states.
 Some previous studies of the decays can be found in the Refs.~\cite{Bijker:2000gq,Bijker:2015gyk}.

 On the other hand, there are only a few studies on the productions of $\Omega$ and its excited states through the weak decays of $\Omega_c$ in theory.
 For example, the productions of the ground state $\Omega(1672)$ have been studied via semileptonic decays of $\Omega_c$ using a constituent quark model~\cite{Pervin:2006ie} and the nonleptonic two-body decays of $\Omega_c$ by the covariant confined quark model~\cite{Gutsche:2018utw,Korner:1992wi} and the light-front quark model~\cite{Hsiao:2020gtc}.
 In Ref.~\cite{Pervin:2006ie}, the author also studied the productions of the $1P$-wave excited states $\Omega^*(1P)$, which are considered via the $\Omega_c$ semileptonic weak decay processes using a quark model.
 On the other hand, the newly observed $\Omega(2012)$ resonance as a dynamically generated state was theoretically studied in the nonleptonic weak decays of $\Omega_c\to \pi^+\Omega(2012)\to (\Xi\bar{K})^-\pi^+ $ and $(\Xi\bar{K}\pi)^-\pi^+$ in Ref.~\cite{Zeng:2020och}.
 So far, the productions of the $1P$-, $2S$- and $1D$-wave excited states $\Omega(X)$ via the $\Omega_c$ nonleptonic weak decay processes are not systematically studied in theory.